 🌮 Related Recipes

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also stay in touch with me through social media by following me on Instagram, Pinterest, and Facebook!

 Fresh Homemade Blender Guacamole

-Peel avocado and remove the pit.
-Place in blender.
+- Peel avocado and remove the pit.
+Place it in the blender.